 Fraternities and Sororities have been a fundamental part of Ursinus since the early 1900s.
-Now, Ursinus is home to six sororities (five local and one national) and eight fraternities (five local and three national), representing 20% of our student population.
+Now, Ursinus is home to five sororities (four local and one national) and seven fraternities (four local and three nati), representing 20% of our student population.

 Membership in a Greek organization enhances the “out-of-the-classroom” experience while also supporting each student’s individual academic goals.
 Greeks organizations focus on five key elements: leadership, scholarship, community service, civic engagement, and fun.